Tramadol Dependency & Addiction Treatment

 - Watery discharge from eyes and nose;

-Some of the tramadol withdrawal symptoms are related to its effect on catecholamine and serotonin receptors.
-Psychosis is one of the tramadol atypical withdrawal symptoms.
-It usually subsided a few days after withdrawal symptoms are suppressed.
+Some of the withdrawal symptoms are related to its effect on catecholamine and serotonin receptors.
+Psychosis is one of the atypical tramadol withdrawal symptoms.
+It usually subsides a few days after withdrawal symptoms are suppressed.

 Atypical symptoms when withdrawing from Tramadol include:

-The increased abuse of Tramadol resulted in an increased number of tramadol withdrawal detox centers.
-The centers and clinics offer different methods of detox and treatment.
-One of the most successful methods of tramadol detox and treatment is ANR or Accelerated Neuroregulation.
+The increased abuse of tramadol has resulted in an increased number of tramadol withdrawal detox centers.
+These centers and clinics offer different methods of detox and treatment.
+One of the most successful methods of tramadol detox and treatment is ANR, or Accelerated Neuroregulation.
 This method approaches addiction to opioids by addressing the fundamental neuro-pathophysiologic imbalance caused by opiate dependency.
-ANR clinic in Florida is now a recognized withdrawal treatment center.
+The ANR clinic in Florida is now a recognized withdrawal treatment center.

-- Additional substance abuse, such as combining Tramadol and alcohol.
+- Additional substance abuse, such as combining tramadol with alcohol.

 Tramadol withdrawal lasts longer than that of other opioids.
 Acute withdrawal symptoms can last seven days or more.
 Typically they last three to four days for codeine and codeine analogs.
 Certain psychological symptoms such as depression and a general feeling of unease may last even longer.

-The reason for the debilitating withdrawal symptoms is the body’s craving for endorphins.
+The reason behind the debilitating withdrawal symptoms is the body’s craving for endorphins.
 Without taking more opioids, there are not enough endorphins to fill the newly created receptors.
 Traditional detox methods only address the symptoms of withdrawal.
-The only way to really stop the symptoms and body’s dependence on more Tramadol is to rebalance the endorphin production in the body.
-Until the endorphin-receptor balance is brought to balance, to its original state, a person will continue to suffer the drug dependency, detox relapse and disrupted life.
+The only way to really stop the tramadol dependence is to rebalance the endorphin production in the body.
+Until the endorphin-receptor balance is brought back to its original state, a person will continue to suffer through dependency, detox, relapse, and a disrupted life.

-The Accelerated Neuro-Regulation or ANR treats the biological root of the dependence and brings back the nervous system into balance, by causing it to modulate the receptor-endorphin balance and letting the body to continue its normal endorphin production and to, at the same time, metabolize and eliminate external opioids.
+ANR treats the biological root of the dependence and brings the nervous system back into balance.
+It modulates the receptor-endorphin balance and allows the body to continue its normal endorphin production.
+At the same time, it metabolizes and eliminates any external opioids.